thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README
+### README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### Provide a README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/thomasdunlap/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### Provide a basic summary of the data set.
+In the code, the analysis should be done using python, numpy, and pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the pandas, numpy, and python to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799